epfl-ada/ada-2021-project-palomamo/docs/_posts/2021-12-03-our-data-story.md

 And for the gender minorities :
 {% include fig_topics_others_2020.html %}

+We see that the most popular topics are highly similar between the genders, but the order is different : the highest scored topic for men is business, while for women it is positive emotion and for the gender minorities it is optimism.
+This result is in line with the fact that in our society, there is a pressure on women to perform a certain likability and to come accross as nice and non-aggressive, while men do not undergo the same thing and can be more direct in their speech.

 - Study of subject that gender minorities talk about (Q3)
 - Study of subject that women talk about (Q3)